ifxdb/node-ifx_db/README.md

 ## Informix native node.js driver
 ---------------------------------
-Informix native node.js driver is a high performance driver with asynchronous/synchronous interface suitable for highly scalable enterprise and IoT solution working with Informix database.
+Informix native node.js driver is a high performance driver with asynchronous/synchronous interface suitable for highly scalable enterprise and IoT solutions working with Informix database.

 The development activity for the driver is powered by passion and independent thinking.
-You may send pull request, tougher we grow as an open community, relevant discussion and queries are answered by community through stackoverflow.
+You may send pull request, together we grow as an open community, relevant discussion and queries are answered by community through stackoverflow.
 [http://stackoverflow.com/questions/tagged/informix](http://stackoverflow.com/questions/tagged/informix)